Overview of the Scrutiny function

-The committee meets up to six times a year with additional meetings as needed and additional working groups outside the committee .
+The committee meets at least five times a year with additional meetings as needed and additional working groups outside the committee .
 It reacts to what is happening in the NHS both locally and nationally and develops a work programme, which lists the issues it plans to investigate.
 Once an investigation is completed the committee presents its advice to the relevant bodies in the form of a report.

 Police and Crime Panel

 Operating at a regional level, the Thames Valley Police and Crime Panel was created to scrutinise the Thames Valley Police and Crime Commissioner.
 It has one councillor from each of the 18 local authorities in the Thames Valley area and two co-opted members.
 Responsibility for coordinating the Panel typically moves to the council from which the Chair comes.

 Scrutiny exists to represent the views and concerns of the public, so public involvement is absolutely welcomed.
 There are lots of ways to get involved in Scrutiny at the County Council:

 - Attend or watch a meeting.
 All our Scrutiny Committee meetings are held in public and are open to the public to attend in person.
 They are also livestreamed on the web, which can also be watched back at a later date.
 The link to the livestream is to be found on the agenda page for the relevant meeting.

 - Participate in a meeting.
 Members of the public are welcomed to address the committee before a meeting starts on an item on the agenda.
 To do so, contact the committee clerk for that meeting.

 - Feed back on calls for information.
 Scrutiny typically has at least one task and finish group going at one time, which often looks at topics of high public interest.
 These working groups often make calls for information on the impact of the issue at hand; responding to these really fleshes out what it is like for members of the public and brings the subject alive.